Sheriff identifies Cobb County deputies killed while serving warrant - NewsBreak

 COBB COUNTY, Ga. — Arrest warrants for one of the two suspects in custody following the killing last week of two Cobb County deputies, in what was described as an ambush, identify the alleged shooter.
 Deputies Jonathan Koleski and Marshall Ervin, Jr. were both shot as they attempted to...

-BROOKHAVEN, Ga. — A person was struck and killed by a car Tuesday night in Brookhaven, police say.
-It happened in front of a shopping center at 3925 Peachtree Road in the city limits.
-"It appears the pedestrian attempted to cross Peachtree Rd outside the crosswalk and was struck...

-Governor issues executive order for flags to be flown at half-staff in honor of Cobb deputies killed in line of duty
+Funeral arrangements announced for two fallen Cobb deputies killed in line of duty

-COBB COUNTY, Ga. — For the next two days, the Cobb County Sheriff's Office will say farewell to two of their deputies who were killed in the line of duty.
-Gov. Brian Kemp has ordered flags to be flown at half-staff on the days their families and friends will gather for their funerals.

-School bus rear-ended by truck in Gwinnett County; no students on board
+COBB COUNTY, Ga. — The services for two Cobb County deputies shot and killed in the line of duty Thursday have been announced.
+Jonathan Koleski and Marshall Ervin, Jr. were ambushed while serving a warrant at a home just outside Marietta Thursday, according to authorities.
+Koleski was a longtime...

 DeKalb Police find car partially underneath school bus after crash